Reporting sexual assault

 SMU is committed to responding to sexual assault reports in a timely manner.
 When a case of on-campus sexual assault is reported to SMU Police, police officials conduct an investigation, which may include gathering evidence and witness statements, and obtaining search and arrest warrants.

-SMU Police also notify the appropriate external law enforcement agency that sexual assault has been reported and is under investigation.
+SMU Police also notify the Dallas County District Attorney’s Office or other appropriate external law enforcement agency that a sexual assault has been reported and is under investigation.

-SMU Police, 214-768-3333, can provide information and assistance with the criminal process; the SMU Title IX Coordinator in the Office of Institutional Access and Equity, 214-768-3601, can provide information and assistance with the internal grievance process.
-Learn more about criminal and internal grievance options here.
+SMU Police, 214-768-3333, can provide information and assistance with the criminal process.
+The SMU Title IX Coordinator in the Office of Institutional Access and Equity, 214-768-3601, can provide information and assistance with the internal grievance process.
+Learn more about criminal and internal grievance options.

 Those who wish to anonymously report information may call the SMU Police Silent Witness Program at 214-768-2TIP (2847) or submit a report online through the SMU Police Silent Witness Form.
 Anonymous reports also may be emailed to firstname.lastname@example.org or mailed to the Title IX Coordinator, P.O.
 Box 750200, Dallas, TX 75275-0200.